Philosophy 103 - World Religions - Fall 2015

 Week 1 (August 24 to 30) Start the class by logging into Blackboard and clicking on "Start Here."

-YOU MUST TAKE "can I pass this class" or risk being dropped after the August 30th!!
-"CAN I PASS THIS CLASS" is found by clicking on the SUBMIT HERE button..
+YOU MUST TAKE "CAN I PASS THIS CLASS" or risk being dropped after the August 30th!!
+"CAN I PASS THIS CLASS" is found by clicking on the SUBMIT HERE button.
+ALSO, take the student survey!

 Week 6 (Sept.
 28 to Oct.
 4) Use study guide to prepare for Quiz 1.
 Take Quiz 1 (timed test of 40 multiple choice questions) before it disappears at the end of the week.

 Week 7 (Oct.
-5 to 1l) Study Jain religion and do assignment.
+5 to 1l) Study Roman and Viking religions and do Discussion Board entry, plus two responses

 Week 8 (Oct.
-12 to 18) Study Shinto religion and do assignment.
+12 to 18) Study Shinto religion and submit essay - no discussion board for this week.
 Mid-term grades submitted this week.

 Week 9 (Oct.
-19 to 25) Study Traditional Chinese religions and do assignment.
+19 to 25) Study Traditional Chinese religions and submit 3 short essays - no discussion board for this week.

 Week 11 (Nov.
-2 to 8) Review quiz hints and take Quiz 2 (timed test of 40 multiple choice questions) before it disappears on Nov.
-1.
+2 to 8) Review quiz hints and take Quiz 2 (timed test of 40 multiple choice questions) before it disappears at the end of the week.

 NOVEMBER 13 is withdrawal deadline for this class

 Week 12 (Nov.
-9 to 15) Study Christianity and do assignment.
+9 to 15) Study Christianity and do Discussion Board entry, plus two responses.

 Week 13 (Nov.
-16 to 22) Continue studying Christianity and do assignment.
+16 to 22) Continue studying Christianity and take a 10 question quiz to demonstrate what you learned.

-Week 15 (Dec 1 to 15) Review quiz hints and take final examination (timed test of 40 multiple choice questions) before it disappears on Dec.
+Week 16 (Dec 7 to 15) Review quiz hints and take final examination (timed test of 40 multiple choice questions) before it disappears on Dec.
 15th at 10 PM.
-The final examination is not comoprehensive.
+The final examination is not comprehensive.

 The class has a total of 240 points possible.